by RACHEL JAMES

 “I want to know how they voted,” Moon said.
 “Definitely not to make them feel horrible or for people to attack them, that’s not why we want to know by any means.
 We want to know if they said yes or no and what their reasons were.
 Above all, we weren’t allowed to be there while they were discussing so we couldn’t defend ourselves.”

-Nick Johnston, student body president, said the decision was made for a number of reasons and that he cannot speak for individual senators’ decisions but that the interference and disrespect from opposition was a factor.
+Nick Johnston, student body president, said the decision was made for a number of reasons and that he cannot speak for individual senators’ decisions but that the interference and disrespect from the opposition was a factor.

 “People who opposed Turning Point and were there to protest, started hissing at their peers,” Johnston said.
 “I can tell you I’ve been on student senate for four years and I’ve never seen such disrespectful conduct in my time on student senate.”